-The Fulbright Foundation accepts ONLY online Embark Applications.
+The Fulbright Foundation accepts ONLY electronically submitted Embark Applications.
 Faxed or e-mailed or mailed copies of applications will not be accepted.

 - Online application form.

-- Detailed Curriculum Vitae and List of Publications.
+- Detailed Curriculum Vitae and a selective List of Publications.

 - Official letter of invitation/affiliation from the U.S. institution the applicant plans to attend.

 - Three letters of reference are requested as part of your Fulbright application.
 All candidates should register their referees to the Embark system.
-All candidates should inform their referees that they will need to provide online to the Embark system their letter of reference the latest by December 4, 2016.
+All candidates should inform their referees that they will need to provide their letters of reference online the latest by November 30, 2017.
 All letters should be written in English.
 The letters of reference should be written by professors with whom you have studied or pursued research or by someone who has supervised you in work related to your proposed field of study.
-Reference letters from your US hosts are not acceptable.
+Reference letters from your U.S. hosts are not acceptable.
 Please ensure that both pages of the form are completed.

 - Signature Form: Upon submission of your online application you must print out, sign, and email this form (the very last page of your online application before submission) to your Fulbright Program Coordinator () in order to include in your file.